-Cutting height is adjusted from operator's seat using the deck lift pedal to assist in raising the deck while adjusting the cutting height hitch pin.
+Cutting height is adjusted from operators seat using the height pedal to assist in raising the deck while positioning the height adjustment lever and hitch pin.

-- 1. Disengage PTO and stop tractor. - 2.
-Push down on deck lift pedal until it latches in the full up (transport) position. - 3.
-Select the desired cutting height by moving the hitch pin to the location shown on the cutting height decal. - Push down on the lift pedal and lift up on the cutting height release lever.
-Slowly release the pedal while lifting the lever until the deck is in the selected cutting height position.
+- Disengage PTO and stop tractor. - Push down on height pedal until it latches in the full up position. - 3.
+Select desired height by moving the hitch pin to the desired height. - Push down on the height pedal and lift up on the height adjustment lever.
+Slowly release the height pedal while lifting the lever until there is no pressure on the pedal.